 The pandemic hit vulnerable and marginalized communities especially hard.
 The non-profit organizations that serve these communities were forced to quickly shift their operations; Canadian non-profits reported a 30.6% decline in revenue since the onset of COVID-19, with financial losses between $4.2 billion and $6.3 billion.

 COVID-19 has impacted charities across the country as they try to pursue their missions amidst dueling health and economic crises.
 Research shows that 42% of charities have created new programs and 54% have transitioned in-person programs online since the beginning of the pandemic.
 In other cases, organizations have been forced to suspend or cease programs all together.

 While the demand for non-profit services has increased across Canada and worldwide, the multiple crises and flux in the worldwide economy since the start of the pandemic have posed new problems for the sector.
 Despite the obstacles and uncertainty of the past year and a half, it’s inspiring to see how the non-profit community seized the urgency of the moment and pivoted toward a new normal.
 With that said, though, non-profits of today face a challenging future.

 Even as non-profits inspired transformation within the communities they serve, many realized that in order to maintain and grow their impact in a world after COVID, they needed to transform themselves.
-For the majority of organizations, the constraints and uncertainty of the pandemic, paired with social distancing mandates, are driving significant shifts to organizational priorities.
+For the majority of organizations, the constraints, and uncertainty of the pandemic, paired with social distancing mandates, are driving significant shifts in organizational priorities.

 - There are over 170,000 charitable and nonprofit organizations in Canada.